Time Series analysis allows you to view aggregate trends for your API traffic over a time period.

 To plot average latency, we would select the property to select such as Elapsed Time (ms)

 You can plot additional metrics on the same chart by clicking the button + Metric to Plot again.

 max duration via the following:

-Fields that are numeric type such as Elapsed Time supports average, sum, min, max, and distinct.
-Fields that are string types such as HTTP headers supports distinct.
+Fields that are numeric type such as Elapsed Time supports average, sum, min, max, distinct, percentiles Fields that are string types such as HTTP headers supports distinct.

-At the very bottom, you can select Export to CSV to download a CSV of your time series if you need to create custom charts or want to play with the data more.
+At the very bottom, you can select Export to download a CSV of your time series if you need to create custom charts or want to play with the data more.